KCK couple spends 40th anniversary battling COVID-19 in hospital together - NewsBreak

 The Robersons had plans to be in Denver for their wedding anniversary on Sept.
 19. Instead, they spent weeks in the hospital fighting for their lives.

-“Through the good, through the bad, you hang in there and you get through it,” Vicky Roberson said.When can you get a COVID booster shot?
-These are the rules for each vaccine
+“Through the good, through the bad, you hang in there and you get through it,” Vicky Roberson said.Country star Travis Tritt cancels shows at venues with COVID-19 regulations

 Through all their memories, they never thought their most recent one would be battling COVID-19 together on their 40th wedding anniversary.